 What You Should Do if the Furnace Heat Exchanger is Cracked

-If you worry your furnace has a cracked heat exchanger, call a pro well versed in furnace installation Kutztown right away so they can take a look at your system and, if required, perform a furnace heat exchanger replacement.
+If you worry your furnace has a cracked heat exchanger, call a pro well versed in furnace installation Kutztown and Breinigsville right away so they can take a look at your system and, if required, perform a furnace heat exchanger replacement.
 Costs often fluctuate depending on the situation, but estimates often hover around $1,000 to $3,000.

 However, the good news is that heat exchangers are regularly covered by the warranty.
 You’ll want to confirm the warranty paperwork on your furnace, because while the warranty won't always cover the entire cost of repairs, it still may significantly shrink your bill.